CAT 2025 Arithmetic Shortcuts: 1 Formula to Solve 5 Types of Questions

 Example:

-A number is increased by 20% then by what percent it should be decreased to get the original value again?
+A number is increased by 20%.
+By what percent should it be decreased to get the original value again?

 Solution: